University of Nebraska Foundation Trustee … a privilege and a responsibility

 - Participate in trustee orientation

-- Attend the annual meeting or participate via proxy in election of trustees and directors
+- Attend the annual meeting or participate via proxy in election of trustees and members of the board of directors

 Advocacy and Involvement

 - Advocate for the important role of the University of Nebraska

 - Stay informed about and promote the mission of the foundation

 - Consider volunteer service on a foundation or university board, committee or task force

 - Consider, as appropriate, hosting or attending foundation and university activities

 - Maintain the University of Nebraska among their top philanthropic priorities, generously supporting personal areas of interest during comprehensive and annual fundraising campaigns